Nigel Farage wants a role in Brexit negotiations, prepares for UK election

-SOUTHAMPTON, England (Reuters) - Nigel Farage, elected as a member of the European Parliament for the Brexit Party, said he wanted his team involved in Brexit negotiations and that he was preparing for a general election.
+SOUTHAMPTON, England, May 27 (Reuters) - Nigel Farage, elected as a member of the European Parliament for the Brexit Party, said he wanted his team involved in Brexit negotiations and that he was preparing for a general election.

 “We want to be part of that negotiating team,” Farage said in Southampton, southern England.